mongodb/docs-c/source/docs-libmongoc/mongoc_database_set_read_prefs.rst

   mongoc_database_set_read_prefs (mongoc_database_t *database,
                                   const mongoc_read_prefs_t *read_prefs);

 This function sets the default read preferences to use on operations performed with ``database``.
-Collections created with :symbol:`mongoc_database_get_collection()` after this call will inherit these read preferences.
+Collections created with :ref:`mongoc_database_get_collection()` after this call will inherit these read preferences.

 The global default is MONGOC_READ_PRIMARY: if the client is connected to a replica set it reads from the primary, otherwise it reads from the current MongoDB server.